 How comfortable are you with the existing taxation system?

-I read that out of 190 million people only 920,000 people filed their tax returns last year.
-So in a situation like this the reliance on indirect taxes becomes very high.
+Out of 190 million people, only 920,000 people filed their tax returns last year.
+So in a situation like this, the reliance on indirect taxes becomes very high.

-Telecommunications, as mentioned have 120 million SIMs so it becomes a very effective mechanism for the government to collect taxes.
-The level of taxation in this country is highest in the world taking one third of our revenue.
+Telecommunications, as mentioned have 120 million SIMs so it becomes a very easy mechanism for the government to collect taxes.
+The level of taxation in this country is the highest in the world, taking away one-third of our revenue.

 Lately, despite all assurances, all provinces have started taxing mobile data which is extremely detrimental to the investment and also to the vision that the government and even provincial governments have towards the progressive digital educated workforce.

-It is very counterproductive and it’s a short term approach which may not be beneficial.
-For data the biggest user base is youth and imposing taxes means taking away their pocket money.
+It is very counterproductive and it’s a short-term approach that may not be beneficial.
+For data the biggest user base is youth and imposing taxes means depriving them of their pocket money.

-Why has industry failed to convince the government on the taxing issues?
+Why has the industry failed to convince the government on the taxing issues?

-We have been talking to the respective authorities and he response was not positive.
-We go and meet officials and present our cases but sometimes they take these decisions which in my opinion will only benefit us in short run.
+We have been talking to the respective authorities and the response was not positive.
+We go and meet officials and present our cases but sometimes they take such decisions, which in my opinion, will only benefit us in the short run.